Post Doctoral Students

 Jordan Anderson (PhD student, 2022 – current)

-Jordan is currently working to understand how woody encroachment in the Texas Post Oak Savannah effects groundwater recharge and other ecohydrological functions.
-Jordan is particularly interested in defining the ecohydrological impacts of Yaupon Holly on regional soil-water dynamics and other ecological processes.
-She hopes that her research will help provide a rationale for restorative efforts across the Post Oak Savannah.
+Jordan is currently working across the Texas Post Oak Savannah for her PhD.
+Her research focuses on understanding the impacts of woody encroachment on regional groundwater recharge and other ecohydrological functions.
+She is particularly interested in defining the ecohydrological impacts of Yaupon Holly on regional soil-water dynamics and other ecological processes.
+Her research primarily involves the use of stable isotopes, evapotranspiration partitioning, soil moisture modeling, and canopy interception monitoring.
+Jordan hopes that her research will help provide a rationale for restorative efforts across the Post Oak Savannah.

 Master’s Students